Almost sure convergence and second moments of geometric functionals of fractal percolation: Almost sure convergence of rescaled intrinsic volumes

 i.e., $Z^k_\infty$ factorizes into a deterministic part $\osV_k(F)$, given by Theorem~\ref{thm:Vk-limit-general}, and a random part $W_\infty$, which is the martingale limit given by \eqref{eq:def-W_infty}. \end{thm}

-Note that the factorization given in \eqref{eq:factorization} separates the geometric information contained in the limit variable $Z^k_\infty$ from the probabilistic effects.
-The first factor, which depends on $k$, is purely deterministic and describes some almost sure geometric property of the limit set $F$.
-The second factor describes the random variations in the limit set $F$, which turn out to depend only on the Galton-Watson process in the background, that is, on the number of cubes that survive in each step, but not on their positions or mutual intersections, i.e.\ on the precise geometry of $F$.
+The factorization of the limit variable $Z^k_\infty$ in \eqref{eq:factorization} separates the probabilistic effects from the geometric information.
+The random variations in the limit set $F$ only depend on the underlying Galton-Watson process, i.e., on the number of cubes that survive but not on their positions or mutual intersections.
+Such geometric information is captured by the purely deterministic factors $\osV_k(F)$, which depend on $k$ and describe some almost sure geometric property of the limit set $F$.

 Fortunately, expectation and variance of $W_\infty$ are well known, see \eqref{eq:var_W_infty}.
 This allows to derive from the above statement the complete covariance structure of the random variables $Z^0_\infty, Z^1_\infty,\ldots,Z^d_\infty$.